 Phase 1 of my journey lasted 40 days.
 Yes, I realize the significance of this number, but I assure you it was not intentional that I ended on a significant number.
-It was more about having already almost succumbed to the heat once in the Mojave Desert, and realize that I was again headed in a dangerous direction.
+It was more about having already almost succumbed to the heat once in the Mojave Desert, and the realization that I was again headed in a dangerous direction.
+Because of the late (mid-April) start, I encountered a “heat dome” in the southwest US, which caused me to have to cut the trip short.
+It was 120 degrees in Phoenix the week I stopped walking.
 It was time to end the quest, and I did.

-After two weeks of resting and healing at home, I decided to once again continue, and Phase 3 began.
-I packed my gear and took the Greyhound bus first from Oakland to to Los Angeles, and then to Las Cruces, NM, a location closest to the spot (Duncan, AZ) where I’d first had to give up because of the excessive heat in the desert.
+After two weeks of resting and healing at home, I decided, once again, to continue.
+I packed my gear and took the Greyhound bus first from Oakland to Los Angeles, and then to Las Cruces, New Mexico, a location closest to the spot (Duncan, AZ) where I’d first had to give up because of the excessive heat in the desert.
 This starting point would allow me to avoid walking on Interstate highways, which is not permitted.

-Below are the answers to questions people ask me about this journey.
+Below are the answers to questions people ask me most about this journey.

 FAQ – Frequently Asked Questions

 - Why are you attempting to walk across the United States?

 At this point in my life, I wanted to do something that most people do not do.
 Ever since reading Peter Jenkins’ 1979 book, A Walk Across America, I’ve been thinking about this.
 I’ve read a number of accounts of men and women who’ve walked across the US, and decided that if I was ever going to try, the time was now.